versionone/scripts/dbmaint/README.md

-## This is instructions on how to execute new DBMaint (started using in Prod as of Spring'11)
+## How to execute new DBMaint (started using in Prod as of Spring'11)

 1. Open MaintenanceSolution.sql and replace [master] only on the first line after comments with your database name e.g. USE [master] => USE [V1Prod] (where V1Prod is your database instance name)